-- The need for vehicles to travel greater distances to access parts of the site, given access must remain on access roads located 0.25-mile apart - Use of special equipment that must reach over longer distances to construct facilities, requiring more time to set up and operate - Construction of deeper posts that take longer to install - The need to potentially perform more work by hand due to reduced accessibility of large equipment that can perform work more quickly - An increase of 40 percent in labor is assumed for the mowed areas as a "worst-case" scenario.
+- The need for vehicles to travel greater distances to access parts of the site, given access must remain on access roads located 0.25-mile apart - Use of special equipment that must reach over longer distances to construct facilities, requiring more time to set up and operate - Construction of deeper posts that take longer to install - The need to potentially perform more work by hand due to reduced accessibility of large equipment that can perform work more quickly - O An increase of 40 percent in labor is assumed for the mowed areas as a "worst-case" scenario.
 Only the mowed areas result in increased labor and time.
-That is, if only 15 percent of a site is mowed, only that 15 percent would require the increased labor to construct.
+That is, if 65 percent of a site is mowed, that 65 percent would require the increased labor to construct.
+Even with a 40 percent increase in labor, the peak number of workers on site at any one time would remain at 900.

-• Maintenance
+Maintenance

-- Conditions: Maintenance of the facility in the mowed areas would occur under the conditions of a Biological Opinion. - Vegetation Trimming: Vegetation under the solar arrays would be cut or trimmed with motorized equipment during the winter months or by hand during panel cleaning to a height of 24 inches (61 centimeters) but no less than 18 inches (46 centimeters) under justifiable conditions.
+- o Conditions: Maintenance of the facility in the mowed areas would occur under the conditions of a Biological Opinion. - Vegetation Trimming: Vegetation under the solar arrays would be cut or trimmed with motorized equipment during the winter months or by hand during panel cleaning to a height of 24 inches (61 centimeters) but no less than 18 inches (46 centimeters) under justifiable conditions.
 This allows the vegetation to maintain its habitat function for desert tortoise and to maintain hydrology patterns on the site while not impacting the functionality of the solar panels.
-It is anticipated that trimming would occur every few years, but not annually. - Signage and Training: Signage on roads and WEAP training would be required to minimize risks of take to desert tortoise during project maintenance.
+It is anticipated that trimming would occur every few years, but not annually. - Herbicide Application: Herbicides would be one of the methods applied to control non-native and noxious weeds throughout the Project site.
+Herbicides that are believed to have deleterious effects on reptiles, such as 2,4-D, would not be allowed in mowed areas. - Signage and Training: Signage on roads and WEAP training would be required to minimize risks of take to desert tortoise during project maintenance.

-FIGURE 6-1 SITE DEVELOPMENT AREAS SURVEYED FOR ALTERNATIVES
+TABLE 6-1 SUMMARY OF ALTERNATIVE DEVELOPMENT AREAS SURVEYED